manateem/2025-FYP-Final/README.md

 # Manateem Remarks
-This is how our project structure looks like and how you should structure yourself.
+This is how our project structure looks like and how you should structure the data folder yourself.
 ```
 2025-FYP-group/
-├── data/                               # please structure you data folder as so
+├── data/                               # please structure your data folder as so
 │   ├── images/
 │   │   ├── PAT_8_15_820.png
 │   │   ......